 Green is a medium-sized city located in the state of Ohio.
 With a population of 25,898 people and four constituent neighborhoods, Green is the 59th largest community in Ohio.

 Green real estate is some of the most expensive in Ohio, although Green house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Green isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Green are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Green is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Green who work in office and administrative support (13.35%), management occupations (12.62%), and sales jobs (11.53%).

 The education level of Green citizens is very high relative to the national average among all cities (21.84%): 34.58% of adults in Green have a bachelor's degree or even advanced degree.

 The per capita income in Green in 2010 was $33,602, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $134,408 for a family of four.
 However, Green contains both very wealthy and poor people as well.

 The people who call Green home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Green include Irish, English, Italian, and Polish.

 The most common language spoken in Green is English.
 Other important languages spoken here include Spanish and Indic languages.